-- 1. be MAAC members in good standing. - 2. be members of Les Ailerons, or an invited guest of Les ailerons and - 3. agree to follow the MAAC Safety code and all other site rules.
+- 1. be MAAC members in good standing. - 2. be paid up members of the Haley Memorial Flyers, or an invited guest of a paid member and - 3. agree to follow the MAAC Safety code and all other site rules.

 Any MAAC member attending an Event at this site must agree to attend any modeller briefing or otherwise read and follow all site/Event rules.
-The Club or site operator is responsible to take reasonable steps to ensure a modeller briefing occurs for each modeller using the site.
+The Club or site operator is responsible for taking reasonable steps to ensure a modeller briefing occurs for each modeller using the site.